-As Neurodiversity Celebration Week 2025 (March 17–21) approaches, the conversation around inclusivity in sports is gaining momentum.
+Championing neurodiversity and inclusion in sports means rethinking coaching, culture, and access at every level.
+Neurodiversity Celebration Week, held every March, keeps the conversation around inclusivity in sports moving forward.
 This global event provides a vital platform to educate, raise awareness, and foster a genuine change in how neurodivergent athletes are supported and celebrated.
-Change is needed at all levels, from schools to grassroots organisations, amateur leagues to elite athetes and professional sports.
+Change is needed at all levels, from schools to grassroots organisations, amateur leagues to elite athletes and professional sports.

 Several high-profile UK and US athletes have spoken openly about their neurodivergent experiences, helping to break stigmas and shift perspectives: